zubata88/mdgru/README.rst

 The code has been developed in Python==3.5.2.
 It is best to set up a **virtual environment** (e.g. with conda) with the mentioned properties in order to develop the deep learning model.
 Follow the instructions in the docs, or install mdgru (together with mvloader) using pip.

+The latest full documentation is available `here <https://mdgru.readthedocs.io/en/latest/index.html>`_.

 ::

     pip3 install git+https://github.com/gtancev/mdgru.git
     pip3 install git+https://github.com/spezold/mvloader.git

-After training, the model is saved and can be embedded in a seperate software for operation.

-The latest full documentation is available `here <https://mdgru.readthedocs.io/en/latest/index.html>`_.

 Papers
 ''''''